psibi/ground/chapter4/README.md

 ## Assembly language functions using the C calling conventions

-* Each computer program that runs uses a region of memory called the statck to enable functions to work properly.
+* Each computer program that runs uses a region of memory called the stack to enable functions to work properly.
 * In memory, the stack starts at the top of the memory and grows downwards due to architectural considerations.
 (So "top of the stack" means bottom of the stack's memory.)